RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ### The color-palette attribute

-The `color-palette` is an important piece of the theming system.
-The attribute is available on specially designated provider elements that actively define a [color palette](palettes), while their children passively accept their background color and text color.
+The `color-palette` is a fundamental aspect of the theming system.
+The attribute is available on specially designated provider elements that actively define a [color palette][palettes], while their children passively accept their background color and text color.
 The `color-palette` can be set to six possible values `lightest`, `lighter`, `light`, `dark`, `darker` and `darkest`.

+[palettes]: /theming/color-palettes/

 ### Theming whole pages